bozdaglab/PPAD/README.md

  # Compitability

- All codes are compatible with tensorflow version 2.4.1, keras version 2.4.3 and Pyhton 3.8.5.
+ All codes are compatible with Tensorflow version 2.4.1, Keras version 2.4.3 and Python 3.8.5.

  # How to run PPAD

- To runn PPAD, you have to have the following files in the same directory:
+ To run PPAD, you have to have the following files in the same directory:

   - PPAD.ipynb
   - longitudinal_data_train.pkl